TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 ### Skill Service

 > Service Container (HTTP Server/AWS Labda)
-> > First component, it is the business logic for the skill
+> > First component to ceate a Skill, it is the business logic for the skill
 > > Lives in the Cloud
 > > Host code that will write and receives JSON payloads from Alexa: Index.js
 > > Determines what actions to take in response to user speech